The Commander

 The Search Bar

-Just type a name into the Search Bar and all matching elements will be listed sorted immediately.
+Simply type a name into the search line and all matching elements will be listed immediately in a sorted order.
 Small example:

-The first hit is always selected and can be called up immediately by hitting the Return key.
-Otherwise, use the Up/Down cursor keys to jump to the last or first hit element.
+The first hit is always selected and can be called up immediately with Return (generally: Shift/Alt for sub-object/super-object).
+Otherwise, use the cursor up/down keys to jump to the last or first hit element.

 For more details - including syntax - see the Asset Browser description under Search Line.